Gut Health & Bloating: Causes, Symptoms & Natural Ways To Improve Digestion

 The Gut-Brain Connection

-Your gut and brain communicate constantly through nerves, hormones, and chemical messengers.
+Your gut and brain communicate constantly through nerves, hormones and chemical messengers.

-This is often called the gut-brain axis.
+This communication system is often called the gut-brain axis.

 In fact, a large amount of serotonin is produced in the gut.